uwshammout/fcm/README.md

   - Selectable time for experiment
   - Export experiment data to *CSV* file
   - Voltage, Current and Power gauges with instantaneous, maximum and maximum power point display
-  - Plotting PV, IV, PI charts in real-time
+  - Plotting PV, IV, PI and Power over Time charts in real-time